JuliaPlots/StatsPlots.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaPlots/StatsPlots.jl.svg?branch=master)](https://travis-ci.org/JuliaPlots/StatsPlots.jl)

-### Primary author: Thomas Breloff (@tbreloff)
+### Original author: Thomas Breloff (@tbreloff), maintained by the JuliaPlots members

-This package contains many statistical recipes for concepts and types introduced in the JuliaStats organization, intended to be used with [Plots.jl](https://juliaplots.github.io):
+This package is a drop-in replacement for Plots.jl that contains many statistical recipes for concepts and types introduced in the JuliaStats organization.

 - Types:
     - DataFrames